leonard-IMBERT/StarlightMap/README.md

  - Nightmare JS
  - xfvb for server deployement

-If you want to run it please verify that your server has this different intems
+If you want to run it please verify that your server has these installed.

 ## Roadmap
  - V1